ozana-buljan/Frogger-Revisited-/README.md

 Player's progress is being tracked trough levels.
 The more more points they collect - heigher they go!

 ## Bugs
-None that I know of (yet).
+*   Responsiveness is iffy - as I'm still testing the game on as many devices and browswers as possible.

 ## To Do
 * Make game looking good and working on phones!
 * ENEMIES - > add different types of vechicles
 * LEVELS -> add more complexity:
     -   cars go from both sides
     -   speed of cars increases with level
     -   add another row for each level

 * sound and music